 ARONIMINK, Newtown Square Donald Ross proclaimed, “I intended to make this my masterpiece.”
-Half a dozen others have fiddled with it, but now Gill Hanse is restoring it to its original glory as the club readies for the 2018 BMW Championship with an eye to attracting a PGA Championship.
+Half a dozen others have fiddled with it, but Gil Hanse restored it to its original glory as the club hosted the 2018 BMW Championship and prepares for the 2020 KPMG Women’s PGA Championship.

 LAUREL VALLEY, Ligonier Arnold Palmer was one of the founders of this club not far from his home, and briefly considered becoming the host pro rather than pursuing a tour career.
 Many consider the artfully bunkered, tree-lined course to be Dick Wilson’s best.
 Site of the ’65 PGA and ’75 Ryder Cup.

 PHILADELPHIA CRICKET (WISSAHICKON), Flourtown Local boy—and the course’s designer—A.W.
 Tillinghast asked that his ashes be spread on this course where “he loved life the most.”
 For years, the course was allowed to decline but a Keith Foster restoration, including removal of more than 1,000 trees, has it back on top.

 LANCASTER (Old), Lancaster Another classic from the Golden Era, this one from William Flynn, is set on rolling terrain with the Conestoga River as one of the hazards.
 A major updating saw bunkers rebuilt, trees removed, greens restored—and attracted the 2015 U.S. Women’s Open.